ArianeDucellier/arianeducellier.github.io/_pages/about.md

 ## News

+- March 2024.
+I was awarded a [University of Washington Data Science Postdoctoral Fellowship](https://escience.washington.edu/people/postdoctoral-fellows/) from the [eScience Institute](https://escience.washington.edu/).

-- Fall 2023: I am teaching a course on [Data Visualization with R](https://github.com/ArianeDucellier/data_visualization_R) in the Department of Statistics at University of Washington.
+- Fall 2023: I have taught a course on [Data Visualization with R](https://github.com/ArianeDucellier/data_visualization_R) in the Department of Statistics at University of Washington.

 - July 2023: I have participated in the [Causal Inference with Observational Data](https://si.biostat.washington.edu/institutes/siscer/CR2312) program of the [Summer Institute in Statistics for Clinical & Epidemiological Research (SISCER)](https://si.biostat.washington.edu/institutes/siscer).